-Caroline Hurry finds mountain magic in Clarens and surrounds.
+There’s magic in Clarens amid the mountainous swells of the Rooiberge and Maloti.
 Just ‘pas op’ for the potholes!

 To explore the Eastern Free State stretching beneath the Maloti Mountains, we took the N3 out of Joburg, pootling around the Gilloolys noodle for Villiers, before turning onto the R26 towards Frankfort.
 I don’t do highways so, by way of a chauffeur, I had solicited the services of my sister.